OntimizeWeb/ontimize-web-templates/templates/table/02-table/README.md

 <br/>

-1. Download and put `table` folder in src/app/main/, `i18n` into assets/ and `icons` also on assets/ folder
+1. Download and put `table` folder in src/app/main/, `i18n` into assets/ and `icons` also on assets/ folder.
+Also add `intefaces` folder in src/app/shared.

 <br/>